misterpinks/Watermarker/README.md

 ## 🙏 Acknowledgments

-- Inspired by the need to detect AI-generated content watermarks
+- Inspired by the need to detect AI-generated content
+- Community feedback for writing pattern detection
-- Built for the privacy-conscious community
+- Built for privacy-conscious users and researchers
-- Optimized for real-world usage on popular websites
+- Optimized for real-world usage across various websites

 ## 📞 Support